This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 - Is the system easy to set up in your living quarters?
 Or will it require a remodeling project?

-- Will it add to your cable bill, phone bill, electrical bill on a regular monthly basis?
+- Will it add to your cable, phone, and electrical bills on a regular monthly basis?
 How much?

 - What do the devices look like?
 Where will they be placed?
-Will there noises and lights that could annoy the patient?
+Will some noises and lights annoy the patient?

 - Will it work in weather emergencies, such as a power outage?